 I went to the counter to place my order.
 While I was waiting for my coffee, a friend came in to grab a pastry.
 She was having a similar week to mine but I would argue much worse.

 Not only was she dealing with an unreasonable amount of work stress, but also with some very intense and painful family health problems.
-I went to talk to her while she waited in line and when it was her turn at the register the woman running it said, “What is that?” and pointed at the pastry my friend had picked out.
+I went to talk to her while she waited in line and when it was her turn at the register the barista snarled, “What is that?” and pointed at the pastry my friend had picked out.

-The question itself was reasonable but the way she asked it was not only rude but condescending and completely uncalled for.
-The woman being unkind to my friend made her feel like she had done something wrong when she hadn’t at all.
-Had she simply been polite to my friend, my friend’s day would have been much better simply because a kind person sold her a donut and smiled.
-Simple.
+The question itself was reasonable but the way it was asked was not only rude but condescending and completely uncalled for.
+The woman, being unkind to my friend, made her feel like she had done something wrong when she hadn’t at all!
+Had the barista simply been polite to her, my friend’s day would have been much better, simply because a kind person sold her a donut, with a smile.

 Everyone is fighting their own battle.
 Perhaps the grumpy barista had been having a terrible day.
-There could have been something horribly wrong in her life that day, but I know for a fact there was something horribly wrong in my dear friend’s life that day but she was doing her best to stay in one piece and be kind to those around her, including the barista.
-Points to my friend.
+There could have been something horribly wrong in her life.
+I don’t know.
+What I knew for a fact was that even though there was something horribly wrong in my dear friend’s life that day, she was doing her best to be kind to those around her, including the barista.

 Please do your best to empathize and spread a little love.
 Try your hardest to be kind and respectful of others.
-Get off your phone when you order and be respectful to the people who wait on you.
-If you are on the opposite end of that, be kind to the people you serve.They may be having just as hard a day as you.
+Get off your phone and make eye contact.
+Be respectful to the people who wait on you.
+Be respectful to the people you serve.They may be having just as hard a day as you are.